 The ADEX offers a free demo.
 However, for pricing, you’ll need to contact their team for a customized quote.

 Data Management Tool #13: Talend

 Talend is a great software solution for unifying all of your master data management and bringing it under one roof.

 You can experience the power of master data management and data integration through it and get all-round data visualization as well.
 It’s also possible to share certain data with limited people and deliver master data management projects at scale.

 Talend offers a free trial of their MDM tool.
 However, for the pricing, you’ll need to get in touch with their sales team to get a customized quote.

 Software AG’s webMethods and OneData database management software solutions help you keep accurate information flowing through your systems.

 You can easily manage customer, hierarchy, and reference data through their data governance framework.
-It’s also possible to get detailed analytics.
+It’s also possible to get detailed data analytics.